PeraltaLab/WRC18_RhizoTeaDecomp/README.md

 For information regarding the project, please visit: Koceja, M.E., R.B.
 Bledsoe§, C. Goodwillie, and A.L.
 Peralta (In review).
 Nutrient enrichment increases soil bacterial diversity and decomposition rates of different litter types in a coastal plain wetland. *[bioRxiv pre-print](https://doi.org/10.1101/732883)*

-Raw sequence files can be found at NCBI SRA BioProject ID ().
+Raw sequence files can be found at NCBI SRA [BioProject ID PRJNA635951](https://www.ncbi.nlm.nih.gov/bioproject/635951)

 ## We address the following questions